Assamoi21/STIX-Solar-Orbiter/README.md

 Example FITS files (spectra and SRM) are included in the repository.
 You can also download them from the official Solar Orbiter data sources.

+## 🔖 Build Executable (Windows)

+You can build a standalone .exe to run the application.

+Steps:

+1. Install PyInstaller:

+    pip install pyinstaller

+2. Build the executable:

+From the root of the project, run:

+    pyinstaller main.py --onefile --noconsole --add-data "data;data" --name "STIX Solar Orbitor" --hidden-import matplotlib.backends.backend_tkagg

+This will:

+- Create a single .exe file in the dist/ folder

+- Bundle the data/ directory (which includes FITS files)

+- Ensure the GUI (Tkinter and Matplotlib) works correctly

+3. Run the application:

+Navigate to dist/ and double-click STIX Solar Orbitor.exe.

 ## 📜 Licence

 This project is licensed under the MIT License.